sentvivi/A_Deep_Learning_Approach_for_Nonprofit_Funding_Selection/README.md

 Conclusion

-This project underscores the importance of feature selection in machine learning model accuracy.
-Initially, we attempted to streamline the analysis by removing both the EIN and NAME columns to reduce the number of features.
-However, even with the reduction in features, achieving an accuracy of over 75% required the incorporation of additional layers in the neural network architecture.
+This project underscores the critical role of feature selection in enhancing machine learning model accuracy.
+Despite initial efforts to streamline analysis by reducing the number of features, achieving an accuracy of over 75% necessitated the inclusion of additional layers in the neural network architecture.

-Surprisingly, reintroducing the NAME column, grouped by values with occurrences less than 100 into an "other" category, significantly improved model performance.
-This highlights the notion that fewer features do not necessarily equate to higher accuracy.
-Instead, thoughtful feature engineering and selection play a crucial role in model efficacy.
+Moreover, the reintroduction of the NAME column, with values grouped into an "other" category for occurrences less than 100, notably enhanced model performance.
+This demonstrates that fewer features do not necessarily translate to improved accuracy.
+Rather, deliberate feature engineering and selection are pivotal in optimizing model efficacy.

+It's noteworthy that too many branches in hidden layers can adversely affect prediction accuracy.
+Sometimes, an excessive number of branches can even deteriorate model performance.
+Hence, striking the right balance between complexity and simplicity in neural network architecture is crucial for achieving optimal results.

-Ultimately, the project aims to empower Alphabet Soup in making more informed decisions regarding funding applicants.
-Through the development and optimization of a robust neural network model, we aspire to enhance the foundation's ability to select organizations with the highest likelihood of success in their endeavors.
+Ultimately, this project aims to equip Alphabet Soup with the tools to make more informed decisions regarding funding applicants.
+By developing and refining a robust neural network model, we strive to bolster the foundation's capacity to select organizations with the highest potential for success in their endeavors.